 MILEAGE – Beginning July 1, 2002 all approved mileage shall be reimbursed at the IRS rate per mile upon presentation of the appropriate voucher.

-Longevity pay will be paid yearly for employees of employment in SCSSSD according to the following schedule:
+Longevity pay will be paid for years of employment in SCSSSD according to the following schedule:

-5 years and 1 day to 10 years payment of $500 each year
+5 years and 1 day a one time payment of $450

 Coordinator, In-District $1735

 Swim Team Coach 230